Pratik5432/Data-Analysis-EDA/README.md

 Last is the act phase, in which you and others in the company put the data insights into action.
 This could mean implementing a new business strategy, making changes to a website, or any other action that solves the initial problem.

+1. Ask: business challenge, objective, or question
+2. Prepare: data generation, collection, storage, and data management
+3. Process: data cleaning and data integrity
+4. Analyze: data exploration, visualization, and analysis
+5. Share: communicating and interpreting results
+6. Act:  putting  insights to work to solve the problem

 # Step 1: ASK

 ## Guiding questions: